 a Scorers must record their name on the back of the results card.

 b Captains must check the scores with both Scorers and if satisfied must sign the result card.
-A

-runner will then take result card to the Recorders Table.

 c The result card represents the official score of the match and once the result card has been signed, no dispute can be lodged.